 Patricia “Trish” Fitzgibbons Anderson ’80

 Anderson holds a B.A. in English from Grinnell and an M.A. in Adlerian counseling and psychotherapy from the Adler Graduate School.
 She is a licensed marriage and family therapist in solo private practice, where she also offers family business consulting, mediation services, and postgraduate clinical supervision and mentoring.
-Anderson holds faculty appointments at Concordia University (St. Paul, Minn.) and Adler Graduate School (Richfield, Minn.).
+Anderson holds a faculty appointment at Concordia University St. Paul and was faculty at the Adler Graduate School for nearly 20 years.
 She worked in public relations for several years and as a freelance writer.
-Anderson also serves on the board of the Graywolf Press in Minneapolis.
+Anderson currently serves as chair of the board of The Graywolf Press in Minneapolis.
 She is a past board member of the Minnesota Association of Marriage and Family Therapy and the Minnesota Women’s Golf Association.
 Anderson was a member of the Grinnell Alumni Council from 1986–91, serving as president in 1990–91.
+She has served as vice chair of the Board of Trustees and currently serves as chair of the Governance Committee.

 David B. Braman ’75